 This regulatory framework was subsequently supplemented by three resolutions.
 Through Resolution No. 24/AFSCA/2015, AFSCA approved the Technical Plan for Terrestrial Digital Television Frequencies for important areas of the national territory.
 Through Resolution No. 35/AFSCA/2015, AFSCA allocated a digital television station on a permanent basis to the current licensees of analog broadcast stations, among which are ARTEAR and its subsidiary TELECOR S.A.C.I. in order to develop their transition to digital technology.
-Finally, through Resolution No. 39/AFSCA/2015, AFSCA/2015, A according to the illegitimate categories created by the regulations of the LSCA.
+Finally, through Resolution No. 39/AFSCA/2015, AFSCA called for public bids for the award of digital television licenses according to the illegitimate categories created by the regulations of the LSCA.
 Through this regulatory framework, the rights of the current broadcast television licensees are infringed.
 These rights should be preserved intact as provided under Law No. 26,522, which has higher hierarchy.
-The main effect of these regulations, among their technical effects, is that the current broadcast television licensees that obtained their licenses pursuant to Law No. 22,285 will have to bear additional charges and obligations including, among other things, multiplexing and broadcasting under their own responsibility other broadcast television stations.
+The main effect of these regulations, among their technical effects, is that the current broadcast television licensees and obligations including, among other things, multiplexing and broadcasting under their own responsibility other broadcast television stations.